octoco-ltd/ble-react-native/README.md

     }
 });
 ```
-The `scanBleDevices` function will start the `startDeviceScan` subscription, which return a BLE
+The `scanBleDevices` function will start the `startDeviceScan` subscription, which returns a BLE
 device whenever it is detected.
 Thereafter, we compare the detected device name to our expected
 BLE server name (BLE_SERVER) and dispatch `addScannedDevice` to add the device to our store,
 along with other servers which may have the same name.